marwin-ko/mfc-sec-etl/README.md

 ## Requirements
 - [GitHub](https://git-scm.com/downloads)
 - [Python 3](https://www.anaconda.com/distribution/)
-    - The link for anaconda, but feel free to download Python 3 however you want.
+    - The link is for anaconda, but feel free to download Python 3 however you want.

 ## Windows Installation